We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - Doesn’t come with installation kit

-Reduce the heating bill and save money with this affordable Double Bubble Reflective Foil insulation.
+Reduce your heating bill and save money with this affordable Double Bubble Reflective Foil insulation.
 It has an R-value of 4, and according to the manufacturer, it reflects 97 percent of radiant heat.
 The insulation comes in a 10-foot-long by 4-foot-wide roll that cuts easily to the proper size with a utility knife or scissors.

 Testing the product was rather tricky.
-First, this isn’t a garage door–specific kit, so we needed to cut the sheet into strips.
+First, this isn’t a garage-door–specific kit, so we needed to cut the sheet into strips.
 Even then, we didn’t have enough to cover an entire door.
-We needed to use our own double-sided tape to hang it as well, but because it’s so lightweight, it really wasn’t an issue.
-However, we did find that Double Bubble Reflective Foil Insulation did a good job of keeping out unwanted noise, and it measured warmer than the uninsulated door (at least in the areas we were able to install it).
+We needed to use our own double-sided tape to hang it as well; because it’s so lightweight, though, that really wasn’t an issue.
+However, we did find that this reflective foil insulation did a good job of keeping out unwanted noise, and it measured warmer than the uninsulated door (at least in the areas where we were able to install it).
 The doubled layers were thicker than the other radiant barriers as well.

 Upgrade Pick

-US Energy Products Nasatek Garage Door Insulation
+US Energy Products Nasatek 2-Car Foam Insulation Kit

-Our Ratings: Ease of Installation 5/5;Performance 4/5; Sound Mitigation 4.5/5; Value 5/5
+Our Ratings: Ease of Installation 5/5; Performance 4/5; Sound Mitigation 4.5/5; Value 5/5

 Product Specs